english-blog/english-blog.github.io/_posts/2014-01-21-intermittent-fasting-simple-way-to-lose-weight.md

 Last night, when we were about to retire to bed, Sangavi said, "Mama, Shall we eat raw vegan twice a week?".

-I was flabergasted and asked her why?.
+I was flabbergasted and asked her why?.
 She said, "Earlier, I would fit into every type of dress out there in the market.
 But today, I rejected few dresses, because I may not look good in them.
 I did not like that.
 I stopped for a moment and reflected on my physical condition.
 I decided to get back to my original shape.
 Suggest me what to do."

 The only time in my life, I am so happy that my wife went shopping :)